 This version is dated 1 May 2018.
 From time to time we may update this Policy, the most recent version will be available at our website at: www.europeanCMEforum.eu.

 11th Annual European CME Forum

-First information is now available and the Call for Abstracts is now open.
-Also, whether or not you are planning on coming to the meeting, do please participate in our Annual CME Survey.
-If you do decide to come, then participants get an additional 10% discount.
-If you are planning on attending, do the survey before registering!
-Click here for the survey, and here to register for the meeting.
+More information is now available and the Call for Abstracts is open.
+Also, whether or not you are planning on coming to the meeting, add your voice to the Annual CME Survey.
+If you decide to come, then participants get an additional 10% discount, remember to do the survey before registering!
+Click here for the survey, and here to register.